markgbeckett/zx80/sunrise-sunset/README.md

 The program requires at least 4K of RAM to run.

-The program is adapted from a BBC Micro listing on the Internet.
-Sadly, I do not have the details of the original author.
-If you have any information, please let me know.
+The program is adapted from a BBC Micro listing created by R.G.
+Stuart of Mexico City, Mexico, and published in Sky and Telescope magazine (Sinnott, Roger W. "Sunrise Sunset Challenge: The Winners."
+Sky and telescope 89.3 (1995): 84-.
+Print).